 • A built-in scheduler automatically starts disk actions at scheduled times/events.

 • Scripts can be created for frequent or unattended actions.
 Scripts are executed from a command line and can be included in any command file.

 • Support for rotation schemes (backup sets).
 A rotation scheme is a set of files (usually a file for a full image of an object and a number of its incremental/differential backups) which R-Drive Image treats as one unit.
-Backup sets are used to flexibly control the parameters of complex backup tasks such as a total size allocated for the image files, number of image files to keep, and time for which the data will be kept.
+Rotation schemes (backup sets) are used to flexibly control the parameters of complex backup tasks such as a total size allocated for the image files, number of image files to keep, and time for which the data will be kept.
 Available are simple and custom rotation schemes.
 Custom rotation schemes are available in the Corporate , Technician , and Commercial versions.

 • R-Drive Image OEM System Recovery Media creation: special startup disk(s) that may be used to restore a computer system after a complete failure when it requires a complete fresh setup (system recovery disks).